 - She alters the sound of her voice at critical points and vocalizes nonverbal sounds to convey her message.

-- 1.1Express in words: Gillie could scarcely vocalize her responsesMore example sentences
+- 1.1Express (something) with words: Gillie could scarcely vocalize her responsesMore example sentences

 - She nodded, too embarrassed to vocalize her response.